18F/health-tracking-course/collections/_rubric/id-high-2.md

 {% include shared-experience-prompt.html %}
 ## Discuss in Community (1h, group)

-These questions are all meant to help you get at this one dimension of the rubric:

-{% include rubric dimension="id1.2" %}

 Come together with your colleagues for a conversation.

 You can click on the timers below to help keep yourselves on track.